Tajuddin Ahmad: Organising the Liberation War

 Tajuddin employed a number of capable diplomats in his government.
-In early April, he commissioned economist Rehman Sobhan to stop the economic advisor to Pakistani president Yahya Khan, economist M M Ahmad, from acquiring fresh foreign aid for Pakistan and persuade Bangladeshi officials serving at Pakistani foreign missions to switch allegiance to Bangladesh.
+In early April, he commissioned economist Rehman Sobhan to stop the economic advisor to Pakistani president Yahya Khan, economist M. M. Ahmad, from acquiring fresh foreign aid for Pakistan and persuade Bangladeshi officials serving at Pakistani foreign missions to switch allegiance to Bangladesh.

 Apart from organising the liberation war, over the nine months, Tajuddin had to deal with various problems originating from within his party.
 As Sheikh Mujib did not explicitly name his successor in his absence, a faction within the Awami League denounced his premiership from the beginning; they continued with their relentless efforts to discredit him.
 A lack of coordination among various government bodies arose on occasion.

-The Chhatra League, the student wing of the Awami League, workers united under a separate force, initially called the Bangladesh Liberation Force (BLF) and later Mujib Bahini.
-Though initially commissioned by Osmani to recruit youths for the regular Bangladesh Forces, they eventually emerged as an independent armed force, under the auspices of the Indian intelligence agency Research and Analysis Wing (RAW).
+The Chhatra League, the student wing of the Awami League, and workers united under a separate force, initially called the Bangladesh Liberation Force (BLF) and later Mujib Bahini.
+Though initially commissioned by Osmani to recruit youths for the regular Bangladesh Forces, they eventually emerged as an independent armed force under the auspices of the Indian intelligence agency Research and Analysis Wing (RAW).
 Mujib Bahini clashed with the regular forces at various places.
-Sector Commanders of the regular forces and Osmani urged the government to bring them under the same command.
+Sector commanders of the regular forces and Osmani urged the government to bring them under the same command.
 Tajuddin himself expressed his concern about Mujib Bahini to Indian officials on occasion and to Prime Minister Indira Gandhi at their meeting on 22 October.
 The situation, however, never improved.

-By August, Minister of Foreign Affairs Khondaker Mostaq Ahmad and his cohorts at his ministry secretly established a liaison with the United States, a key ally of Pakistan, without the Government's knowledge.
+By August, Minister of Foreign Affairs Khondaker Mostaq Ahmad and his cohorts at his ministry secretly established a liaison with the United States, a key ally of Pakistan, without the government's knowledge.
 With Sheikh Mujib on trial in Pakistan for high treason, the same group was also spreading the 'either freedom or Mujib' doctrine.
-Indian intelligence agencies had discovered the fact just before Mostaq was scheduled to lead the Bangladesh delegation to the United Nations General Assembly in New York.
+Indian intelligence agencies had discovered the fact just before Mostaq was scheduled to lead the Bangladesh delegation to the United Nations General Assembly in New York City.
 Tajuddin removed Mostaq from the UN delegation and sacked him later in December, after the war.

-In September, 40 members of the national and provincial assemblies of the South Zone, issued a statement expressing dissatisfaction on Tajuddin's performance as prime minister and demanded his resignation from the cabinet and Awami League.
+In September, 40 members of the national and provincial assemblies of the South Zone issued a statement expressing dissatisfaction with Tajuddin's performance as prime minister and demanding his resignation from the cabinet and the Awami League.